LunarVim/bigfile.nvim/README.md

 # Caveats

 - `matchparen` stays disabled, even after you close the big file, you can call `:DoMatchParen` manually to enable it
-- `treesitter` will be disabled always in the first rule

 # Features/integrations